espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 **3.** The child node transmits the data packet in accordance with the window size specified by the parent node.
 If the child node depletes its receiving window, it must obtain another receiving windows by sending a request before it is permitted to continue transmitting.

 .. note::
-    ESP-MESH does not support any downstream flow control.
+    ESP-WIFI-MESH does not support any downstream flow control.

 .. warning::
     Due to `Parent Node Switching`_, packet loss may occur during upstream transmissions.

 Due to the fact that the root node acts as the sole interface to an external IP network, it is critical that downstream nodes are aware of the root node's connection status with the external IP network.
 Failing to do so can lead to nodes attempting to pass data upstream to the root node whilst it is disconnected from the IP network.
 This results in unnecessary transmissions and packet loss.
-ESP-MESH address this issue by providing a mechanism to stabilize the throughput of outgoing data based on the connection status between the root node and the external IP network.
+ESP-WIFI-MESH address this issue by providing a mechanism to stabilize the throughput of outgoing data based on the connection status between the root node and the external IP network.
 The root node can broadcast its external IP network connection status to all other nodes by calling :cpp:func:`esp_mesh_post_toDS_state`.

 Bi-Directional Data Stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following diagram illustrates the various network layers involved in an ESP-MESH Bidirectional Data Stream.
+The following diagram illustrates the various network layers involved in an ESP-WIFI-MESH Bidirectional Data Stream.

 .. figure:: ../../_static/mesh-bidirectional-data-stream.png
     :align: center
-    :alt: Diagram of ESP-MESH Bidirectional Data Stream
+    :alt: Diagram of ESP-WIFI-MESH Bidirectional Data Stream
     :figclass: align-center

-    ESP-MESH Bidirectional Data Stream
+    ESP-WIFI-MESH Bidirectional Data Stream

-Due to the use of `Routing Tables`_, **ESP-MESH is able to handle pack forwarding entirely on the mesh layer**.
+Due to the use of `Routing Tables`_, **ESP-WIFI-MESH is able to handle pack forwarding entirely on the mesh layer**.
 A TCP/IP layer is only required on the root node when it transmits/receives a packet to/from an external IP network.

 .. --------------------------- Channel Switching -------------------------------